 Goldman Sachs understands that our responsibility to be good stewards of the environment starts with minimizing the impact of our own operations.
 We have committed to reducing greenhouse gas emissions to zero by 2020 and to date over 50 percent, or 5.2 million square feet, of our global real estate portfolio is LEED-certified.

 In 2004, Goldman Sachs partnered with the Wildlife Conservation Society (WCS), one of the most respected conservation institutions in the world, to establish Karukinka Natural Park, a 735,000 acre protected area in the Chilean region of the island of Tierra del Fuego at the southernmost tip of South America.
 This remarkable land is rich in plant species and a showcase for the unique wildlife of Patagonia, and has become a model for conservation efforts around the world.
-In 2014, Goldman Sachs and WCS are celebrating the tenth anniversary of this landmark public-private partnership that has secured Karukinka Natural Park for generations to come.
+In 2014, Goldman Sachs and WCS celebrated the tenth anniversary of this landmark public-private partnership that has secured Karukinka Natural Park for generations to come.